sinankalkan/CENG501-Spring2021/project_BilgicYamac/Sample_readme.md

 ## 2.1.
 The original method

 The aim is jointly conduct answer selection and abstractive summarization.
 The overall framework of Answer Selection and Abstractive Summarization consists of four components.
 Shared Compare-Aggregate Bi-LSTM Encoder, Sequence-to-sequence Model with Question-aware Attention, Question Answer Alignment with Summary Representations, Question-driven Pointer-generator Network.
-Shared Compare-Aggregate Bi-LSTM Encoder: The word embeddings of question and the original answer are preprocessed to obtain a new embedding vector which also captures some contextual information in addition to the word itself.
+**Shared Compare-Aggregate Bi-LSTM Encoder**: The word embeddings of question and the original answer are preprocessed to obtain a new embedding vector which also captures some contextual information in addition to the word itself.
 The this new word embeddings are provided into the Bi-LSTM encoder.

 ![image](https://user-images.githubusercontent.com/57533312/127110893-8dec128e-9004-48c9-89ba-47083a7254e8.png)